novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 ## Define Android product flavors using properties

-Using the plugin properties can be also injected into other gradle plugin extensions.
+Using the plugin, properties can be also injected into other gradle plugin extensions.

 For example, Android `productFlavors` can be easily configured by first creating a method that configures a product flavor from given properties: